Equality-7-2521/vaterstakepool/README.md

 - General markup improvements.
   - Removed mention of creating a voting account as it has been deprecated.
-  - Instructions were further clarified and updated to strongly recommend the use of Decrediton/Paymetheus.
+  - Instructions were further clarified and updated to strongly recommend the use of Vatercoiniton/Paymetheus.
   - Fragments of invalid markup were fixed.

 ## 1.1.1 Upgrade Guide

-1) Announce maintenance and shut down dcrstakepool.
+1) Announce maintenance and shut down vaterstakepool.
-2) Perform upgrades on each dcrd+dcrwallet+stakepoold voting cluster one at a time.
+2) Perform upgrades on each vaterd+vaterwallet+stakepoold voting cluster one at a time.
-   - Stop stakepoold, dcrwallet, and dcrd.
+   - Stop stakepoold, vaterwallet, and vaterd.
-   - Upgrade dcrd, dcrwallet to 1.1.0 release binaries or git.
+   - Upgrade vaterd, vaterwallet to 1.1.0 release binaries or git.
 If compiling from source, Go 1.9 is recommended to pick up improvements to the Golang runtime.
-   - Restart dcrd, dcrwallet.
+   - Restart vaterd, vaterwallet.
    - Upgrade stakepoold.
    - Start stakepoold.
-3) Upgrade and start dcrstakepool.
-If you are maintaining a fork, note that you need to update the dcrd/chaincfg dependency to a revision that contains the new agenda.
+3) Upgrade and start vaterstakepool.
+If you are maintaining a fork, note that you need to update the vaterd/chaincfg dependency to a revision that contains the new agenda.
-4) dcrstakepool will reset the votebits for all users to 1 when it detects the new vote version via stakepoold.
+4) vaterstakepool will reset the votebits for all users to 1 when it detects the new vote version via stakepoold.
 5) Announce maintenance complete after verifying functionality.
 If possible, also announce that a new voting agenda is available and users must login